Stephanie Ovadia

 Stephanie G. Ovadia is a New York State attorney and a radio show host.

 Education

 Stephanie Ovadia received a B.A. in Political Science from Binghamton University in 1980.
 She obtained a paralegal program certificate from Adelphi University in 1981.
 In 1984, she received her J.D. from the Southwestern University School of Law.

 Career

-Ovadia started practising after earning her law degree.
+Ovadia started practising after law school.
 In 1993, she founded the Law Office of Stephanie G. Ovadia, where she is currently practising as a licensed New York State attorney.
 Her law office is located in South Hempstead in New York, previously located in East Meadow.

 Radio Show

 Ovadia hosts her own radio show, the Stephanie O Show, on 103.9 FM, LI News Radio in the New York area.
 She is the co-host of this show with Adriane Schwartz.
 The celebrity news and talk radio show broadcast live on Wednesday from 10 pm to 11 pm and replayed every Sunday from 5 pm to 6 pm.